 I will offer the caution that unless you have a giant, off the charts child (like my 9-year-old above), this cannot be the only seat you’ll need.
 Children generally need boosters until they are around 4’9″-5′, the size of a 10-12 year old.
 As the seat expires in 10 years, it will expire before most children are ready to ride in a seat belt alone.

-At $300 on Amazon.com, this is not a budget friendly purchase.
-However, if you divide the cost over 10 years, and you reasonably could use the seat over a 10 year period, you’re looking at a cost of 2.50 a month, which might make it seem a little more palatable.
+At $300 on Amazon.com, the 4Ever isn’t the lowest priced car seat on the market.
+However, if you divide the cost over 10 years, and you reasonably could use the seat over a 10 year period, you’re looking at a cost of $2.50 a month, which might make it seem a little more palatable.
 If you’re a family on a budget and simply cannot afford to spend quite that much at one time, this may not be the restraint for you.

 For a family who needs to transport different sized children, (for example, those who provide foster care, or child-minder services), this seat could cover all potential possibilities.
 For a family who wants to not think about car seats again for the next 10 years?
 This absolutely could fill that need.